kevin2379/domain-for-sale/README.md

 ## Getting Started

-- Fork this repository in GitHub
+- Fork this repository in GitHub.
 - In ```index.html```, replace 'my.email (at) email.com' with your email address.

 ## Deploy on Netlify for Free